Console Light Web Monitoring Panel#

 Console Light - "Location Zones" section on the "HTTP Zones" tab

-Summarizes statistics of shared memory zone monitoring for the location context in http, generated from the /status/http/location_zones/ API section.
+Summarizes shared memory zone monitoring statistics for the location context in http, generated from the /status/http/location_zones/ API section.
 The following data is presented for each zone:

 Zone